SatoshiumAI/satoshium-us/chronicle/schemas/source-record-schema.md

 ## `checksum`

-Cryptographic checksum or digest for preserved Source material.
+Cryptographic checksum or digest associated with the Evidence object.

 **Requirement:** Optional / Conditional.